caridy/grunt-bundle-jsnext-lib/README.md

 Default value: the `name` value from the  `package.json` in your project.

 A string value that is used to expose the entry point module into a global script for browsers. (e.g.: `window.IntlMessageFormat` for `intl-messageformat` package.)

-You can use multiple levels for this namespace, for example: `Foo.Bar-baz`, which will define `window.Foo["Bar-baz"]` as the way to access the exported values.

 #### options.main
 Type: `String`